phamg/nonconformist/README.md

 # Why the fork?

-This version works with scikit-learn 0.23.2.
+To make nonconformist work with scikit-learn 0.23.2.

 # nonconformist